radical-cybertools/radical.entk/docs/examples/eop.rst

 .. note:: This chapter assumes that you have successfully installed Ensemble Toolkit, if not see :ref:`Installation`.

-In the following example, we create 10 Pipelines each with three Stages.
+In the following example, we create 10 Pipelines, each with three Stages.
 The Task in the first Stage creates a file.
 The Task in the second Stage performs a character count on that file.
 The Task in the third Stage performs a checksum on the output of the Task from the second stage.